ciaocloud/minipy-pubsub/chpt1_core/README.md

-# Mini Python Pubsub: A Lightweight Messaging System (Part 1)
+# Mini-Kafka in Python: A Lightweight Messaging System (Part 1)

-Building a full-featured distributed messaging system like Apache Kafka/Pulsar is a major undertaking, but we can create a simplified "mini" version in Python to illustrate the core ideas.
+Building a full-featured distributed pub-sub messaging system like Apache Kafka/Pulsar is a major undertaking, but we can create a simplified "mini" version in Python to illustrate the core ideas.

 <!-- This tutorial provides an introduction to the first version of Mini Python Pubsub, a lightweight messaging system inspired by Apache Kafka/Pulsar.
 We'll cover its core concepts, the design process for this initial version, how to use it, and what to expect in the next iteration. -->

 ## 1. The Basic Architecture

-We designed the first version of MiniPyPubsub with simplicity as the primary goal, and created a single-node system with the following components:
+We designed the first version of Mini-Kafka with simplicity as the primary goal, and created a single-node system with the following components:
    1. A FastAPI-based Server (Broker): A web server (`server.py`) that will receive messages from producers, store them, and deliver them to consumers.
 We chose FastAPI framework for the server due to its ease of use and performance.
    2. A Client Library: A simple Python module (`client.py`) that producers and consumers can use to interact with the server over HTTP.